samcjohns/Terminal-Trader/README.md

   --no-man-pages
 ```
 2. Then open Inno Setup, run the installer with the proper versions and jars
-3. The finished installer will be named "Terminal-Trader-X.X-Installer.exe" on the left
+3. The finished installer will be named "Terminal-Trader-X.X.X-Installer.exe" on the left